Function Repository Resource:

 Basic Examples (1)

-Use AllDependentVariables to get the expression that matches to be a mathematical solution:
+Use AllDependentVariables to get the dependent variables:

 In[1]:=